SohailShirzad/SohailProfile/README.md

 HTML, CSS, JavaScirpt, Microsoft Visual Studio

 ## Requirement
-No installation is needed.
-This works on PCs, Laptops, iPads, and mobile phones using any browesers (Chrome, Edge, Safari).
+No installation is required.
+This website works on PCs, Laptops, iPads, and all smart phones and different browesers (Chrome, Edge, Safari).